cairo-book/cairo-book/src/ch04-03-method-syntax.md

 There’s no reason to separate these methods into multiple `trait` and `impl` blocks here, but this is valid syntax.
-We’ll see a case in which multiple blocks are useful in Chapter 10, where we discuss generic types and traits.
+We’ll see a case in which multiple blocks are useful in [Chapter 7](ch07-00-generic-types-and-traits.md), where we discuss generic types and traits.

 ## Summary

 Structs let you create custom types that are meaningful for your domain.
 By using structs, you can keep associated pieces of data connected to each other and name each piece to make your code clear.
-In `trait` and `impl` blocks, you can define metohds that are functions that are associated with your type that let you specify the behavior that instances of your structs have.
+In `trait` and `impl` blocks, you can define methods, which are functions associated to a type and let you specify the behavior that instances of your type have.

 But structs aren’t the only way you can create custom types: let’s turn to Cairo’s enum feature to add another tool to your toolbox.

-[enums]: ch06-00-enums.html
-[trait-objects]: ch17-02-trait-objects.md
-[public]: ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html#exposing-paths-with-the-pub-keyword
-[modules]: ch07-02-defining-modules-to-control-scope-and-privacy.html